Everything you need to know about traveling by motorhome in the USA

-I have a confession to make: I avoided traveling in a motorhome for a long time, “it’s just going to be trouble”, “that’s a cricket thing”, “I don’t want to have work on holiday”.
-Hahaha, how wrong I was!
+I have a confession to make: I avoided traveling in an RV for the longest time.
+“It’s just going to be a hassle,” I thought.
+“That’s for campers,” or “I don’t want to be working while I’m on vacation.”
+Haha — how wrong I was!

-We traveled more than 2 thousand kilometers in two weeks Alaska by motorhome, the first trip of this kind we took, and it was a success!
-We hadn't even finished the trip and were already planning the itinerary for the next one.
+We ended up traveling over 2 kilometers through Alaska in an RV over two weeks — our very first trip of this kind — and it was a total success!
+We hadn’t even finished the journey and were already dreaming up the next itinerary.

 .